 Sometime during the evening of November 4, or morning of November 5, someone broke into the Visalia Animal Care Center and removed the animal from the kennel.
 At this time the dog's location remains unknown.
 No other animals were harmed or stolen and no other property was removed from the Animal Care Center.

 Again, the dog has been deemed a dangerous dog and a public health concern.
 Any resident who thinks they know the whereabouts of the animal is asked to contact Tulare County Animal Services.
 Click here to contact Tulare County Animal Services.

 Tulare County Animal Services Division will be submitting to the Board of Supervisors, for consideration, proposed revisions to the County’s Animal Ordinances and new Commercial Kennel Minimum Standards.
 The below links will take you to the corresponding documents.
-We will be accepting comments and/or recommendations from the community beginning August 9, 2018 through September 28, 2018.
 You may submit your comments and/or recommendations, via email, at firstname.lastname@example.org.